zauberzeug/FormsMenuIcon/README.md

-Creating a Xamarin.Forms iOS application with menu button at the top left corner of the page.
+I'm trying to build a cross-platform app using C# and [Xamarin.Forms][1].
+It contains a slide-out menu implemented in form of a [MasterDetailPage][2].
+While on Android there is a button with the app icon in the top left corner, which toggles the slide-out page, there is no such navigation bar item on iOS.